Greece's first case of Omicron variant detected on Crete | Health

 Greece's first case of Omicron variant detected on Crete

-The man, who has mild syptoms, and all his contacts have been quarantined, the head of Greece's public health agency EODY Theoklis Zaoutis said.
-His contacts have tested negative so far and have been closely watched by Greek authorities, he added.
+The man, who has mild symptoms, and those he has had contact with, have been quarantined, said the head of Greece's public health agency EODY, Theoklis Zaoutis.
+His contacts have tested negative so far, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)